bredele/array-last/Readme.md

 // ['amy']
 ```

-Passing nb will return the nb last elements.
+Passing an index will return the N last elements.

 ```js
 last(['olivier', 'bruno', 'amy'], 2);